-Specialist assessments are carried out by the SEN team either termly or annually depending upon the assessment criteria, and progress is carefully reviewed after each assessment.
+Specialist assessments are carried out by the SEN team as appropriate, and progress is carefully reviewed after each assessment.
 The SEN team use a range of diagnostic assessments including the WRIT (Wide Ranging Intelligence Test), YARC Assessment of Reading Accuracy and Comprehension, SWST (Single Word Spelling Test), the PhAB (Phonological Awareness Assessment Battery) and the Dyslexia Portfolio.
 Informal assessments are also used, and the need for any assessments is carefully considered for each child.

 How will I know if my child has SEN, and how my child is doing in school?

 If your child is identified as not making expected progress, the school will set up a meeting to discuss this with you in more detail.
 The school has a range of methods which are used to provide evidence that children are/are not making the expected progress.
 These include: book scrutiny; lesson observations; learning walks; tracking systems; screening and diagnostic assessments; pupil progress meetings.

 If a parent meeting is set up for this reason, the school will be able to: listen to any concerns you may have; plan with you any additional support your child may receive; discuss with you any appropriate referrals to outside professionals to support your child’s learning.